camwestwood/xapi/recipes/readinglist/uxapi/readinglist-itemviewed-input.md

 This is the specification for an input TSV file for viewing a reading list item.

-Data should be supplied as a UTF-8 Tab Seperated File called reading_itemview.tsv
+Data should be supplied as a UTF-8 Tab Seperated File called readinglistitem_viewed.tsv

 # reading_list_viewed